 An aromatic lavender farm with quaint surroundings and a scenic hillside view, about 8 miles north of historic Chappell Hill, just off of the Texas Independence Trail.
 Nestled in the heart of bluebonnet country the farm is a delightful day excursion from most anywhere in South Central Texas, with many other attractions close by.

-What do you do with all that cut lavender from the lavender fields, make some lavender scones and lemonade of course, if you have other recipes that use lavender please share with us!
-Keep in mind Blooming season is end of May – July.
+What do you do with all that cut culinary lavender from the lavender fields?
+Make some lavender scones and lemonade, of course, if you have other recipes that use lavender please share with us!

 Lavender Scones Recipe

 - 3 cups all-purpose flour plus more for surface

 - 1 teaspoon kosher salt

 - 3/4 cup 1 1/2 sticks chilled unsalted butter, cut into 1/4″ cubes

 - 2 tablespoons sanding or granulated sugar

 - Arrange racks in upper and lower thirds of the oven; preheat to 425°F. Line 2 baking sheets with parchment paper.
 Whisk 3 cups flour and next 5 ingredients in a large bowl.
 Add butter; rub in with your fingers until mixture resembles coarse meal.